-Water level sensor & cleaning
+7.8 Water level sensor & cleaning Principle

-Principle
+The sensors fitted to Swift Group motorhomes are mounted on the water tanks, and link to the power supply unit, via a pre-fitted wiring harness.
+These can be in the format of rod, stud, or float switch types.

-The sensor, fitted to Swift Group motorhomes are pre-fitted to water tanks, and link to the control unit, via a pre-fitted wiring harness.
-The sensors, which consist of a number of stainless steel rods or probes, at different lengths, are immersed in the fresh or waste water, and use the conductivity of water, between the probes, to provide a reading to the control unit.
+The rod type sensors consist of a number of stainless steel rods, at different positions, suspended from the top surface of the tank and immersed in the water contained within the tank.
+They use the conductivity of water, between the rods, to provide a reading to the control unit.